yukun-dong/how-to/Upgrade-project-to-use-latest-Toolkit-features.md

 SQL_USER_NAME=YOUR_SQL_USER_NAME
 SQL_PASSWORD=YOUR_SQL_USER_PASSWORD
 ```

+### Change resource name when creating a new environment
+Teams Toolkit will reuse your provisioned resource when upgrading (except Bot Service), when you wish to add a new environment after project upgrading, please remember to change resource name in `{config.your_env_name.json}` to avoid name conflicts.

 ## Known Issues
 * Local Debug will create a new teams App added to the Teams Developer Portal after migration success.
 You can get the app id from `.fx/configs/localSettings.json` file.